mmikkel/CacheFlag-Craft3/README.md

 Now, the above cache would be invalidated both when the content in the "Awesome Entries" section is changed _and_ whenever there are any changes to the categories in your category group.

+## Using Cache Flag

+Install the plugin, then visit Cache Flag's CP Section (there'll be a "Cache Flag" button in your Control Panel's main menu), and add flags to your content as needed.
+Then, add `{% cacheflag %}` tags around the template code you want to cache.

 ## Dynamic flags

 Since Cache Flag 1.1.0, it's also possible to dynamically flag caches using element IDs (or UIDs).
 If you wanted to ensure that a cache is invalidated whenever a particular entry is saved (or deleted), you can do this: